eMacromall.com

 1798 - The 11th Amendment to the U.S. Constitution was ratified, prohibiting lawsuits against a U.S. state.

-1790 - George Washington delivers first State of the Union
+1790 – George Washington delivers the first State of the Union address, establishing a key U.S. political tradition.

 9 2012 - Malam Bacai Sanha, president of Guinea-Bissau, dies in Paris, France, after becoming gravely ill.